Belle L. Pettigrew

-Belle L. Pettigrew (April 8, 1839 – July 14, 1912) was an American educator and missionary of the long nineteenth century.
+Belle Luella Pettigrew (April 8, 1839 – July 14, 1912) was an American educator and missionary.
 She was a member of the Daughters of the American Revolution and the Anti-Saloon League.
 She served as head of the missionary and training department of the Woman's American Baptist Home Mission Society, and as South Dakota State superintendent of the press department for the Woman's Christian Temperance Union (W.C.T.U.).
-Hailing from Vermont, she traveled extensively around the world and lived in many cities in the United States before settling, like her brother Richard, a United States Senator, in Sioux Falls, South Dakota, where she died.
+Hailing from Vermont, she traveled extensively around the world and lived in many cities in the United States before settling, like her brother Senator Richard Pettigrew, in Sioux Falls, South Dakota, where she died.

 Early life and education

 Belle Luella (or Luella Belle) Pettigrew was born in Ludlow, Vermont, April 8, 1839.
 She was the daughter of Andrew Pettigrew (1810–1866) and Hannah Brazer (Sawtell) Pettigrew (1816–1878).
 One of her brothers, Richard, became a United States Senator from South Dakota.
 Her other siblings were Hannah, Justin, Alma, Henrietta, Frederick, and Elizabeth.

 Andrew Pettigrew was a man of strong convictions, religious, and trained his family according to the moral code common to the New England Christian faith.
 He was an abolitionist and a distributor of emancipation literature, and a link in the Underground Railroad to assist runaway slaves from the south on their way to Canada.
 For his outspoken views in opposition to slavery, and his approval of William Lloyd Garrison of Boston, many people boycotted his business and refused to trade in his store, and often threatened him with violence.
 Her mother, Hannah B. Sawtell, was of Puritan ancestry; her ancestors came to Watertown, Massachusetts, in 1630.
 They were at the siege of Lewisburg, and Elnathan, her grandfather, was a private soldier at the Battle of Bunker Hill.

 Andrew Pettigrew was in poor health and, in 1854, he sold his store and with his family moved to the town of Union, Rock County, Wisconsin, where he purchased a farm and engaged in general farming.
 In 1860, he moved to Evansville, Wisconsin so that his numerous children could attend the Evansville Academy.
 In 1863, when the first slaves came north as a result of the Civil War, he gave these African Americans the preference and employed them upon the farm.
 An ex-slave started a blacksmith shop, and Andrew Pettigrew gave this blacksmith all his work.
-It was well to give these ex-slaves employment, but the effort to establish their social equality was not understood by them.

 Pettigrew graduated from the Rockford Seminary (now Rockford University) in 1859, and afterwards, took special studies, at three different times, in University of Chicago.